getdish/dish/docs/tom.md

   - goal for first month is not to get lost in here, focus on product

 - beta features
+  - email only login option
   - email setup for generally keeping up to date with users

 - speeding up/simplifying dev
-  - being able to run the stack with no docker would be a big boost for apple, i think its possible now but we should smooth it out
-  - i'm generally pro reducing our services
   - cron/migrate/worker/run-tests seem closely related could become one thing
   - search could fold into just app (more monolithic)
   - crawlers is more of a package than a service
   - ci/release improvements
     - having the [name]/dev branches release to a pr-based staging ENV *before* running tests would be a huge win for quickly testing
     - any obvious speed wins in CI really help

-- search
-  - search is most likely area that will need improvement
-  - we should test somehow using the app "for real", as in search the area i'm in see if it sorts right, shows places somewhat quickly, etc
-  - especially tags could use love i assume
-  - just getting a good idea of how we'd like to upgrade it over time